Clydesdale Bank PLC (including Yorkshire Bank) and the National Australia Bank Legal Group Action

 Not sure what type of loan you had?
 We’d still encourage you to sign up.
 We can check for you if you are eligible to join and if not, we’ll remove your details from the action.
 There is no charge for this service.

 Once you have signed up using the Claims Management Agreement, you will be sent a Letter of Authority which allows us to liaise with the bank to ensure you had the relevant lending.
 We will also request any documents you hold to back up your case.
 Please take a look at this Disclosure Advice document from Michelmores LLP.

 If you need further information, take a look at our Frequently Asked Questions.

 Group Action in the News

-There has been a considerable amount of media coverage about the Group Action against Clydesdale Bank and the National Australia Bank in the news.
+There has been a considerable amount of media coverage about the Group Action.
+The story has been covered widely in the UK and Australia in publications such as the Financial Times, The Times and The West Australian.
 Click the button below to read more.